the Treasures of Rome: More than thousand FREE PHOTOS OF ROME

 The great drain, or sewer, which we mentioned, near the arch of Janus, here discharges itsel Into the Tiber.

-Temple of Fortuna Virile, now Church of St. Mary of Egypt
+Almost opposite this edifice is the Temple of Fortuna Virile, now Church of St. Mary of Egypt

 This fine and very ancient temple was built by Servius Tullius VI., king of Rome, out of gratitude to Fortune, on account of his having been born a slave, and afterwards raised to royalty.
 It was rebuilt during the time of the arts, in an oblong form.
 It is of travertine, and is surrounded with eighteen pillars of the same stone ; six of which formed a portico in front.
 The other columns are on the sides, they are of the Ionic order, and twenty-six feet high; they are covered with stucco, and half enchased in the wall, which is also of travertine; the columns sustain an entablature, adorned with children, heads of oxen, and candelabras ; these ornaments are all of stucco, but are greatly damaged by time.
 This temple stands on a high base which has only lately been discovered.